denisborisov/denisborisov/README.md

 * 📊 Large-scale analytics pipelines
 * 🔧 Developer platforms and internal tooling

+Most of my professional work has been on proprietary systems, so I can't share the source code publicly.
 Most recently, I'm working on infrastructure for systematic trading, where correctness, latency, reliability, and observability matter every day.

 ---